AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 Different assets are generated based on the playbook type - Real-Time CDP or Journey Optimizer.
 These assets are created specifically for the use case achieved through the playbook.
 For example, generated audiences have the specific segmentation rule to allow them to be used as part of the project.

 You can edit any of the assets created but be aware that if the playbook gets re-enabled, the edited assets are replaced with the newly created ones.
-This is true for all assets that get created, with the exception of schemas.
+This is true for all assets that get created, except for schemas.
 In the case of schemas, a new one gets created when a playbook is re-enabled, and the edited schema continues to exist.

 ### Share the playbook and the generated assets with other team members

 You can share the generated project and assets with other team members.
 To do this, copy the URL link from the browser and share it with your team.

+## Next steps

+By reading this UI guide, you now know how to interpret the various sections of a playbook and how to use the assets that get generated after a playbook is enabled.
+Next, you can browse the playbooks catalog to find the right playbook for your use case and read the trubleshooting guide if you encounter any errors.